MaterializeInc/materialize/doc/user/content/sql/namespaces.md

 - Cluster replicas
 - Roles

-These objects are independent of other objects and are not referenced by the standard SQL namespace.
+These objects are not referenced by the standard SQL namespace.

 For example, to create a materialized view in a specific cluster, your SQL statement would be: